 The main function of Annuitas is to provide staff (Management) who act in managerial and secretarial roles on behalf of the Authority and NPF.
-The MSA between Annuitas and the Authority contains delegations of authority to enable Management to carry out the day to day management of the Authority's investment, custody and scheme management arrangements.
+The MSA between Annuitas and the Authority contains delegations of authority to enable Management to carry out the day to day management of the Authority's investment, custody and schemes management arrangements.
 In the case of schemes management, the delegation includes interpretation of the provisions of the GSF Schemes and exercise of discretionary powers in accordance with the Provisions, Policies and Procedures of the GSF, subject to appropriate consultation with the Board.
-The Management team is: